Luming-L/NGG/presentation.md

 #### Broken alignment
 In this region of the long read, the quality is quite low.
 As a result, the sequence in this region of th long read is not consistent with any reads.
 All the alignments to this long reads break here.
-We look at the length of
+We look at the length of gaps in all alignments.
+If they are roughly identical, the fragment of B c
 #### Noisy regions
 a region cannot be covered by a read, but there are some reads cover part of it

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MDYzMDQxMTMsLTEyNzA3ODI1NjYsLT
+eyJoaXN0b3J5IjpbLTIwNDY5MjA0MSwtMTI3MDc4MjU2NiwtMT
-E1NDE1MzIxODgsLTE2MzMyOTkxMDYsLTE3NjU5MzI0ODgsLTEx
+U0MTUzMjE4OCwtMTYzMzI5OTEwNiwtMTc2NTkzMjQ4OCwtMTE0
-NDg1ODY5OTIsLTk3NzI0NjA3LDIwNzEyMDMwMiwtMTk0NTU2Mj
+ODU4Njk5MiwtOTc3MjQ2MDcsMjA3MTIwMzAyLC0xOTQ1NTYyMz
-MyNCwtMTM1NTgxNjE3OCwtMTEyMjk1NzIyNCwxNTkxMzYyOTIw
+I0LC0xMzU1ODE2MTc4LC0xMTIyOTU3MjI0LDE1OTEzNjI5MjBd
-XX0=
+fQ==
 -->